If the LMO is Positive

 If the LMO is Negative

 Service Canada will inform you in writing of a negative decision.
-If you disagree with the Service Canada decision, and you have new information that may affect the decision, you may submit this information to the Service Canada Centre indicated on your refusal letter.
-Your request will then be re-assessed taking into account any new information you have submitted.
+If you disagree with the Service Canada decision and you have new information that may affect the decision, you may submit this information to the Service Canada Centre indicated in your refusal letter.
+Your request will then be re-assessed, taking into account any new information you have submitted.

 We can Help You!

 We have dealt with hundreds of immigration cases.
 We have helped our clients in their difficult situations and have guided them to draft a more effective application.
 We can help you draft your application and arrange the required documents.
 A well-planned and complete application will increase your likelihood of acceptance and will save you from hassle.